-Some group camps will open June 12.
-Groups cannot exceed the current gathering size limit of 10.
-We will contact those with reservations prior to that date to reschedule or cancel reservations.
+Some group camps are now open.
+Groups cannot exceed the current gathering size limit of 25.

 Three Rivers is a year-round destination for group camping.
 Sites for larger groups are tucked into secluded areas within the parks, including some you can only reach by hiking, biking or horseback.

 Reservations are required prior to arrival in 2020, and sites are limited to members of the same household.
 Camping fee is $18.50 per night.
 Maximum 8 people.

 - Space for up to six tents

 - A common area with a fire ring